 Amphawa Floating Market | Amphawa

-These are just a few of the major shopping centres, with many more to explore.
+These are just a few of the major shopping centers, with many more to explore.

 The markets have been operating for more than 60 years but are tricky to find unless you are a local, located in an alleyway behind the Ministry of Defence.
 The almsgiving is a way for worshipers to support monks, who spend their days studying.